Belief overview

 Evangelistic and eschatological urgency

-Many evangelical currents connect mission with intense expectation of God's future action.
+Many evangelical currents link mission to intense expectation of God's future action.

 84%